Tropical Storm Danielle (1992): Preparations

-Early in its life, forecasters had difficulties regarding the future track and intensity of Danielle, including a northeastward motion instead of its loop.
-After Danielle executed its loop, forecasters consistently predicted a landfall along the northeastern North Carolina coastline.
-As a result, officials issued Tropical Storm Warnings for the coast of North Carolina on September 24, 36 hours before the storm passed to the east of the state.
-The continued northward motion caught forecasters off guard, and consequentially tropical storm warnings were not issued for the Delmarva Peninsula until just 12 hours before the storm made landfall.
-In addition, forecasters issued tropical storm warnings from Delaware through Watch Hill, Rhode Island, as a precaution.

-In North Carolina, ferry operations between Ocracoke and the mainland at Hyde County were closed, while officials canceled schools in Dare County, North Carolina due to the approaching storm.
+On September 24, the NHC issued tropical storm warnings for the North Carolina coast, about 36 hours before the storm passed to the east of the state.
+The storm's continued northward motion was unexpected; as a result, tropical storm warnings were not issued for the Delmarva Peninsula until just 12 hours before the storm made landfall.
+Forecasters issued tropical storm warnings from Delaware through Watch Hill, Rhode Island, as a precaution.
+In North Carolina, ferry operations between Ocracoke and the mainland at Hyde County were closed.
+Officials canceled schools in Dare County, North Carolina.
 Several families voluntarily evacuated St. George's Island in southern St. Mary's County, Maryland.
-In addition, officials in Delaware recommended evacuations for low-level areas and beaches.
+Oficials in Delaware recommended evacuations for low-level areas and beaches.
 As a precaution, officials set up two shelters in Kent County.

 Impact

-North Carolina

 The pressure gradient between Tropical Storm Danielle and a ridge of high pressure to its north produced moderately strong winds across eastern North Carolina, peaking at 58 mph at Alligator River Bridge.
 Several other locations reported over tropical storm force winds.
 The pressure gradient also produced higher than normal waves along the coastline, with a maximum of 20 ft at Duck.
-Despite passing close to the coastline, Danielle dropped only light rainfall, totaling to 0.2 in at Cape Hatteras.
-However, locations in the central portion of the state experienced over 1 in of rainfall.

 Waves and high tides from the storm caused flooding along the Pamlico Sound side of Ocracoke and southern Hatteras Island.
 High tides also resulted in overwash in Pea Island, forcing the closure of Highway 12 due to 12 in of salt water.
-High tides from the storm also destroyed two houses in South Nags Head and one in Rodanthe, two of which were previously condemned after the 1991 Perfect Storm.
+High tides from the storm also destroyed two houses in south Nags Head and one in Rodanthe, two of which were previously condemned after the 1991 Perfect Storm.
 Three other houses in the Outer Banks were threatened by the storm.
-Elsewhere in the Outer Banks, damage was minimal, and was limited to pedestrian ramps and steps to the beachfront.
+Elsewhere in the Outer Banks, pedestrian ramps and steps to the beachfront were damaged.